January 24, 2020

 Calculus: Calc 1000, 1301, and 2302 are for non-math science students but Calc 1500, 1501 and 2502 are for future math students.
 The level of abstraction, in particular, should be adjusted accordingly.

 Upper year and graduate courses: Math 2xxx courses develop reading and writing of proofs in addition to covering the course material.
 Math 3xxx and 4xxx are entirely proof-based and students are required to read and write mathematics at a high level.
 When a course is cross-listed as both an undergraduate and graduate course, graduate students should be assigned more work than the undergraduates.

 Students with disabilities: The need for accommodation is assessed and often provided by Student Accessibility Services.
 Instructors will be consulted/informed by email and via the SSD link on the registrar's extranet. (request access) The most common accommodation is extra time on tests and examinations.

-Missed assignments, tests and midterm exams: The Academic Handbook contains policies on student absences-recent change- as well as on medical and religious accommodation for missed term work.
+Missed assignments, tests and midterm exams: The Academic Policies pages give information on student absences-recent change- as well as on medical and religious accommodation for missed term work.
 When possible, make-up exams are the department's preferred accommodation.
 Other possibilities include re-weighting other components of the course grade.
 Instructors are permitted to grant permission for a student to miss or re-schedule an assignment, test or midterm exam that is worth less than ten percent of the course grade; this should be done in a fair and consistent manner.
 Consistency across sections should be maintained in a multi-section course; consult the course coordinator.
 For those worth ten percent or more of the course grade, students seeking accommodation for missed work should consult a counsellor in their home faculty.

 Returning assignments, tests and midterm exams: Privacy regulations apply to all papers containing students' personal information, including name and ID number.
 In particular, they prohibit leaving assignment, test or examination papers for unsupervised pickup, or returning papers in a way that may give any student access to another's personal information.